 For expecting or new mothers, back pain can be a simple reality.
 Both during pregnancy and even for months after birth, mothers who have undergone significant physical changes as part of pregnancy often deal with aches, pains and other back issues.

-At Apollo Health, we’re here to help.
+At Apollo Health Centers, we’re here to help.
 Our chiropractic care services include many helpful areas for currently or recently pregnant women.
 Here are some basic home tips for warding off back pain immediately after pregnancy.

 When Lifting the Baby

 When lifting your baby, always be sure to lift with your legs primarily.
 Bend from the knees, squat down low, tighten the core, and then get your primary thrust from the legs – do not attempt to lift from the back or hips.

 Down similar lines, take the proper arm posturing as well.
 Bring your baby in close to your chest rather than stretching your arms out fully, which can place pressure on the back.
 While you’re holding the baby, avoid any major twisting motions.